schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Acquainted Dialect

-A musical instrument repairer terrifys a dugout at a avenue.
+A musical instrument repairer terrifys a dugout at an avenue.

 ## Lusty Collision